Impact

 Risk and Exploitability

 The CVSS score of 5.3 categorizes the issue as moderate.
-No EPSS score is available, and the vulnerability is not listed in CISA’s KEV catalog, suggesting the likelihood of widespread exploitation is unclear.
-However, the defect may be exploited by attackers who can supply crafted BSON payloads to applications that ingest external data—such as network services or file import functionality—thereby forcing the application to process corrupted input without proper validation.
+The EPSS score of < 1% indicates a very low exploitation probability, and the vulnerability is not listed in CISA’s KEV catalog.
+Based on the description, it is inferred that the likely attack vector involves supplying crafted BSON payloads to applications that ingest external data—such as network services or file import functionality—thereby forcing the application to process corrupted input without proper validation.

 OpenCVE Enrichment